 Studies show that up to 80% of internet users in the U.S. look online for health information before they visit their doctor.
 It makes sense—think of your own experience with illness.
 You likely pull out your phone to Google symptoms before calling to make an appointment with your doctor.

-When consumers have a health issue, concern or question, no doubt, they turn to the Internet.
-In a WebMD world, where all kinds of information is readily available at our fingertips, healthcare providers everywhere are vying to compete- to be the first place you look when you need help.
-For health systems, this is a logical extension of their mission to keep their communities healthy.
+In a world where health information is available at our fingertips, healthcare providers are vying to compete to be the first place you look when you need help.
+For healthcare networks and providers, content marketing is a logical extension of their mission to keep their communities healthy.

 Let’s take a look at how three leading healthcare providers tackle content.

-In exploring these three healthcare institutions, some clear trends about healthcare content marketing emerged.
+In exploring these three healthcare institutions, some clear trends in healthcare content marketing emerged.

 - Developing a community can help keep patients satisfied and loyal.
-Whether it’s through social media, a patient portal, a blog or an online/offline support group, creating a strong community of satisfied patients and caregivers helps to build brand loyalty and develop new brand ambassadors.
+Whether through social media, a patient portal, a blog or an online/offline support group, creating a solid community of satisfied patients and caregivers helps build brand loyalty and develop new brand ambassadors.